bobbyiliev/introduction-to-bash-scripting/ebook/en/content/020-nginx-and-apache-log-parser.md

 Sometimes reading the logs could be quite intimidating as the log might be huge and going though it manually could take a lot of time.
 Also, the raw log format could be confusing for people with less experience.

-Just like the previous chapter, this chapter is going to be a challange!
+Just like the previous chapter, this chapter is going to be a challenge!
 You need to write a short bash script that would summarize the whole access log for you without the need of installing any additional software.

 # Script requirements